Mother Gothel’s Hazelnut Soup Recipe from Tangled

 ROASTING HAZELNUTS

 • Preheat the oven to 350°F. Spread the whole hazelnuts onto a baking sheet in a single layer.
 Roast the hazelnuts for 20 minutes.
 Test crack open a nut and remove the meat from the shell.
-If the skin rubs off easily and the nut is a light, brown toasted color the hazelnuts are ready to be removed from the oven.
-(If the hazelnut inside is still pale, continue roasting in five minute intervals until the nuts crack open easily, the skin can be easily rubbed away and the hazelnut is a toasted, brown color.)
+If the skin rubs off easily and the nut is a light brown toasted color, the hazelnuts are ready to be removed from the oven.
+(If the hazelnut inside is still pale, continue roasting in five-minute intervals until the nuts crack open easily, the skin can be easily rubbed away, and the hazelnut is a toasted brown color.)

-• Cool then crack open the nuts.
+• Cool, then crack open the nuts.
 Place the whole nut between two towels and lightly but evenly tap the nut with a meat mallet.
-Or use a nut cracker to open each nut.
+Or use a nutcracker to open each nut.
 Rub away the skin from the hazelnut inside.
 If the skins are being stubborn, troubleshoot with the recommended tips in the post above.

-• Use a food processor to chop the hazelnuts in to a chunky but fine consistency.
+• Use a food processor to chop the hazelnuts into a chunky but fine consistency.
 Set aside.

 MAKING THE SOUP

-• Add the chopped parsnips to the pan along with the potatoes and apple and saute until the apple is tender and the potato and parsnip are just beginning to brown – another 8-10 minutes.
-Then stir in the chopped leek, shallot and half of the hazelnuts.
+• Add the chopped parsnips to the pan along with the potatoes and apple, and sauté until the apple is tender and the potato and parsnip are just beginning to brown—another 8-10 minutes.
+Then stir in the chopped leek, shallot, and half of the hazelnuts.

-• Deglaze the bottom of the pan with the sherry then toss in the butter.
+• Deglaze the bottom of the pan with the sherry, then toss in the butter.
 Season with nutmeg.
-Continue to saute until the leek has softened, another 5 minutes or so.
+Continue to sauté until the leek has softened, another 5 minutes or so.

 • Pour in the broth and bring to a rolling simmer.
 Stir in half of the bacon pieces and add the herb bundle.
-Simmer for 8-10 minutes, until the potatoes and parsnips are fork tender.
+Simmer for 8-10 minutes, until the potatoes and parsnips are fork-tender.
 Remove and discard the herb bundle.

 • Use an immersion blender to slowly begin blending the soup.
-Alternatively, use a stand mixer and blend in batches (DO NOT OVER FILL OR THE BLENDER MAY EXPLODE).
+Alternatively, use a stand mixer and blend in batches (DO NOT OVERFILL OR THE BLENDER MAY EXPLODE).

-• Next add the parmesan and heavy cream.
-Stir to combine then use the immersion blender to continue to blend until the soup reaches the consistency of chowder.
-Heat until the cream has cooked through – another 5-10 minutes.
+• Next, add the Parmesan and heavy cream.
+Stir to combine, then use the immersion blender to continue to blend until the soup reaches the consistency of chowder.
+Heat until the cream has cooked through—another 5-10 minutes.

-• Serve rightaway topped with bacon bits, chopped hazelnuts and chives.
+• Serve right away, topped with bacon bits, chopped hazelnuts, and chives.
 Enjoy!

 Keyword apples, hazelnut, leek, parsnip, soup, stew